Braintree, Massachusetts: Climate

-Braintree has a humid continental climate (Köppen Dfb) with some maritime influence.
+Braintree has a humid continental climate (Köppen Dfa) with some maritime influence.
 Summers are typically warm to hot, rainy, and humid, while winters oscillate between periods of cold rain and snow, with cold temperatures.
 Spring and fall are usually mild, with varying conditions dependent on wind direction and jet stream positioning.
 Prevailing wind patterns that blow offshore minimize the influence of the Atlantic Ocean.

 The hottest month is July, with a mean temperature of 69.7 °F. The coldest month is January, with a mean of 25.7 °F. Periods exceeding 90 °F in summer and below freezing in winter are not uncommon but are rarely extended, with about 13 and 25 days per year seeing each, respectively.
 The city's average window for freezing temperatures is November 9 through April 5.
 Official temperature records have ranged from −21 °F in February 1934, up to 101 °F in August 1949 and 1974.

 Braintree's coastal location on the North Atlantic moderates its temperature, but makes the city very prone to nor'easter weather systems that can produce much snow and rain.
 The city averages 48.63 in of precipitation a year, with 61.1 in of snowfall per season.
 Snowfall increases dramatically as one goes inland away from the city (especially north and west of the city)—away from the moderating influence of the ocean.

 Most snowfall occurs from December through March, as most years see no measurable snow in April and November, and snow is rare in May and October.
 There is also high year-to-year variability in snowfall; for instance, the winter of 2011−2012 saw only 24.2 in of accumulating snow, but in the winter of 2014–2015, the figure was 150.8 in.

 Fog is fairly common, particularly in spring and early summer, and the occasional tropical storm or hurricane can threaten the region, especially in late summer and early autumn.
 The last such storm to impact the city was Hurricane Sandy in October 2012.
 Due to its situation along the North Atlantic, the city is often subjected to sea breezes, especially in the late spring, when water temperatures are still quite cold and temperatures at the coast can be more than 20 F-change colder than locations a few miles inland, sometimes dropping by that amount near midday.

 Thunderstorms occur from May to September and are occasionally severe, with large hail, damaging winds and heavy downpours.
 Although Braintree has never been struck by a violent tornado, the city has experienced many tornado warnings.
 Damaging storms are more common in areas north, west, and northwest of the city.